-The Family Planning Program (FPP) provides educational and clinical services to help individuals maintain their reproductive health and to prevent unintended pregnancies.
-The program has a special emphasis on serving low-income men, women and teens.
+The Family Planning Program (FPP) provides educational and clinical services to help individuals maintain their reproductive health, and to prevent unintended pregnancy.
+The program has a special emphasis on serving low-income women, men, and teens.
 FPP is a part of Maternal and Child Health.

-FPP services are provided by community agencies statewide.
-Specific services provided are listed below.
+FPP services are provided by community health agencies statewide.

-All services are confidential, offered at reasonable cost and free to those unable to pay.
+All services are confidential, offered at a reasonable cost, and FREE to those unable to pay.